Insurance and Risk Management -2022

 The guideline that all field trips should begin and end on campus is a GUIDELINE and not a requirement.
 This guideline is related to the requirement of the Student Travel Accident Insurance purchased by CSU.
 A field trip that begins and ends on campus is less likely to be questioned as a "field trip" by the insurance policy claims administrators.
 This travel accident insurance covers students who are away from campus on a University-sponsored field trip or traveling to or from a field trip site.

-Students who make their own personal transportation arrangements (i.e. private car, carpool with other students, public transportation, etc.) to and from home/other site and the field trip meeting place are to be given notice that personal travel is done at their own risk.
-The University takes no responsibility for students that make their own travel arrangements to and from a field trip meeting site.
+Students who make their transportation arrangements (i.e. private car, carpool with other students, public transportation, etc.) to and from home/other sites and the field trip meeting place are to be given notice that personal travel is done at their own risk.
+The University takes no responsibility for students who make their own travel arrangements to and from a field trip meeting site.
 Field trip sponsors/leaders may designate a meeting time and place for a field trip.
 However, they must notify their students that personal transportation arrangements are done so at their own liability risk.

 Are students required to sign waiver forms for class assignments completed outside the classroom (i.e. visit at a museum site, social service agency site, elementary school site, etc.)?